tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 ### Compilation

-JS source code is compiled to native code (aka. 'snapshot') with the tool `nwjc` (before 0.12.0-rc1 it's supported by `nwsnapshot` tool), which is provided in the binary download.
+JS source code is compiled to native code (aka. 'snapshot') with the tool `nwjc` (before 0.12.0-rc1 it's supported by `nwsnapshot` tool, refer to the section below), which is provided in the binary download.
 To use it:
 ```bash
 nwjc source.js binary.bin
 ```